 Recommendation: Several potential changes were discussed at the August 29th OFO Forum.
-The parties expressed a preference for a potential change to the nomination rules that would not allow nomination changes for California production after an OFO was called.
 However, the recommendation is to continue to monitor this issue and talk to affected parties about potential options to minimize the impact on pipeline operations during an OFO event.